Are you interested in starting a fulfilling health care career?

 Effective October 26, 2021 all staff for all positions across health care in British Columbia are required to be fully vaccinated against COVID-19 (have received a full series of a World Health Organization “WHO” approved vaccine against infection by SARS-COV-2, or a combination of approved WHO vaccines).
 Please note this applies to all postings, and there are no exceptions.

 Fraser Health values diversity in the work force and strives to maintain an environment of Respect, Caring and Trust.
 Fraser Health’s hiring practices aspire to ensure all individuals are treated in an inclusive, equitable, and culturally safe manner.

 To learn more about HCAP, check out our Infographic Map and Participant Journey video that explains your journey to becoming a Health Care Worker.

 In addition, understand the experiences of our students that are currently in HCAP by following this video link.

 Connect with us on our Careers social channels where you’ll learn about exciting opportunities, get career tips from our recruiters, and meet some of your future team members!
 You can also visit us on Indeed and Glassdoor.

 Instagram | Facebook | LinkedIn | Twitter | TikTok

-Under the direction of a Registered Nurse or another regulated healthcare professional, performs a variety of non-direct and/or non-clinical healthcare supports to clients and families in home settings in accordance with the established care plan and safety requirements.
+Under the direction of a Registered Nurse or another regulated healthcare professional, performs a variety of non-direct and/or non-clinical healthcare supports to clients, residents, families, and/or visitors in long term care and assisted living settings in accordance with the established care plan and safety requirements.